albertiaedev/albertiaedev/README.md

 :warning: I'm a Bachelor in Occupational Health and Safety :warning:

-But I'm in love with technology :computer:, so I'm self-taught into Python and its environment :snake:
+But I'm in love with technology :computer:, so I'm self-taught into programming with Python, JavaScript and the fullstack environment :snake: :nerd_face:

 ## Here you can see my favorite languages